longhorn/website/content/docs/1.1.0/volumes-and-nodes/maintenance.md

     If the node has been drained, all the workloads should be migrated to another node already.

     If there are any other volumes remaining attached, detach them before continuing.

 1. Remove the node from Kubernetes, using:

         kubectl delete node <node-name>

-1. Delete the node in Longhorn.
+1. Longhorn will automatically remove the node from the cluster.